veniosg/Dir/README.md

 ----
 Dir welcomes contributions from developers of all experience levels!

-A good place to start are [issues marked as low effort](https://github.com/veniosg/Dir/labels/loweffort).
+A good place to start is [this list of issues](https://github.com/veniosg/Dir/labels/good%20first%20issue).
 Much more interesting (and harder) are [issues marked as high effort](https://github.com/veniosg/Dir/labels/higheffort).

 For direction, help and coordination feel free to comment on the issues themselves or send an email to [dev@pxhouse.co](mailto:dev@pxhouse.co).
 If you're planning to build a completely new feature please open an issue before starting to ensure that your efforts are not wasted.